talkjs/tutorials/how-to-archive-a-conversation/how-to-archive-a-conversation.md

 });
 ```

-This code calls the [`select`] method on the inbox after it adds the `archived` field, to sync your changes with the TalkJS server.
-Note that if you have [browser synchronisation](https://talkjs.com/docs/Features/Security_Settings/Browser_Synchronization/) disabled, you will instead need to send the conversation ID to your backend server and call the [REST API](https://talkjs.com/docs/Reference/REST_API/Conversations/#setting-conversation-data) from there to set a custom field on the property.
+TalkJS only updates the conversation's details when it gets passed to the inbox, so this code recreates the current conversation, adds the custom field and then calls the [`select`] method on the inbox to sync your changes.
+Note that if you have [browser synchronization](https://talkjs.com/docs/Features/Security_Settings/Browser_Synchronization/) disabled, you will instead need to send the conversation ID to your backend server and call the [REST API](https://talkjs.com/docs/Reference/REST_API/Conversations/#setting-conversation-data) from there to set a custom field on the property.

 Similarly, listen for `unarchive` events and set `archived` to `false`: